 Instagram and LinkedIn have #hashtag pages that show the number of followers for the hashtag, followed by the most popular posts that included the hashtag.
 You can follow hashtags on both networks to see the most popular public posts from other people and businesses to get inspiration for your own social media content.

 Twitter and Pinterest show the latest tweets and pins using a hashtag in search results.
-Neither show the number of followers or posts for a hashtag.
+Neither shows the number of followers or posts for a hashtag.

 If you start by applying these tips to each of the social networks you belong to, you should see the size of your followers and the number of responses on your posts consistently increase.
-Start by focusing on one of the top social networks at a time, or on the social network that you know already works best for your business.
+Start by focusing on one social network at a time, the social network that works best for your business.
 As you increase your business’s visibility on social media, you will be able to connect and interact with customers in your local community.

 Dreamtime Marketing is a Baton Rouge-based marketing consultancy that works with service-based professionals and non-profit organizations to develop and strengthen in-house marketing programs.
 We offer a range of services to ignite your marketing program, from single strategy sessions to monthly coaching, marketing training, and done-for-you marketing services.
 Discover the best options for you when you schedule a free discovery consultation.

 If you are not ready to talk but are interested in learning more about marketing, join our email list for more marketing strategies, top tips, and helpful resources to get the most out of your marketing.
 Don’t miss out – subscribe today!